Is November a Good Time to Visit Thailand?

 If I had to pick a favorite time to explore Thailand, November would be high on the list.
 The weather feels like a reward after the rainy season.
 Nature is still green, but the skies are clearer, the heat is bearable, and the air is fresh (especially up north).

-Just skip the Gulf islands for now, unless you’re okay with heavy monsoon showers.
+Just skip the Gulf islands for now.

 And if you can, time your trip with Loy Krathong, one of the most beautiful festivals that Thailand has to offer.